giovannibussotti/GIP/docs/source/giptools/ternaryBin.rst

 Description
 -----------
 | The ``ternaryBin`` module aims at comparing the bin sequencing coverage of 3 samples to identify CNVs regions.
 | The module loads for the three samples the GIP files with the bin sequencing coverage values (.covPerBin.gz files) and generates a ternary diagram of the normalized coverage values.
 In this representation, the values coverage values in the 3 samples sum to a constant represented for convenience as 100%.
+Depending on the genome size the number of bins can be very large.
+To ease plot readability and lower the CPU requirements this module generates a 2D kernel density estimatation of the data, and materializes just a random subset of genomic bins as dots.

 Output